organiclever/the-organic/README.md

 ## Repository Management

-The `mngr` tool provides several commands to manage the monorepo.
-For more details, see the [mngr README](./mngr/README.md).
+The `tmngr` tool provides several commands to manage the monorepo.
+For more details, see the [tmngr README](./the-mngr/README.md).

-## F# Project: mngr
+## F# Project: tmngr

 To run the F# project:

-1. Navigate to the mngr directory:
+1. Navigate to the the-mngr directory:
-   `cd mngr`
+   `cd the-mngr`

 2. Build the project:
    `dotnet build`